adam-singer/dart-hash-server/README.md

-An example client/server dart application that uses the [LUCA framework][LUCA] and dart http server.
+An example client/server dart application that uses the [LUCA framework][LUCA] and [dart http server][HTTPserver].
 The server is based on the components found in [dart/samples/chat/][HTTPserver].
 This application shows how one could create a client application that posts json data to a http server that then makes some calculations (in this example its hash values) and returns to the client.

 Build & Run this application
 ----------------------------